nodejs/package-maintenance/docs/drafts/PACKAGE-SUPPORT.md

 |-------|-------------|
 | `none`         | There is nobody backing this package
 | `hobby`        | The single maintainer maintains the package for fun, does not get any support to continue maintenance.
 | `sponsored`    | The single maintainer actively maintains the package but depends on sponsorship to be able to continue to maintain the package.
-Consider supporting this sponsorship through patreon etc.
+Consider supporting this sponsorship through the funding platforms listed.
 | `bounty`       | The package is maintained through the use of a bounty service
 | `project`      | The package is maintained under the auspices of a larger project (ex Node.js project).
 | `foundation`   | The package is maintained and supported under the auspices of a Foundation.